Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 21.5.2.2 Repairing and checking file systems Edit source

 Generally, file systems cannot be repaired on a running system.
 If you encounter serious problems, you may not even be able to mount your root file system and the system boot may end with a kernel panic.
 In this case, the only way is to repair the system from the outside.
-The system contains the utilities to check and repair the btrfs, ext2, ext3, ext4, xfs, dosfs, and vfat file systems.
-Look for the command fsck.FILESYSTEM.
-For example, if you need a file system check for btrfs, use fsck.btrfs.
+The system contains the fsck utility to check and repair multiple file system types, such as ext2, ext3, ext4, msdos, and vfat.
+Use the -t option to specify which file system to check.

 21.5.2.3 Accessing the installed system Edit source